Palakorn-Voramongkol/lexi-client/README.md

 ## Installation

-Follow the steps below to set up the **Lexi2 Client** application locally, including both the frontend and backend components.
+Follow the steps below to set up the **lexi Client** application locally, including both the frontend and backend components.

 ### Prerequisites